fititnt/ap-application-load-balancer/README.md

 > **non-goal** (plural non-goals)
 > A potential goal or requirement which is explicitly excluded from the scope of a project.
 > [wiktionary for non-goal](https://en.wiktionary.org/wiki/non-goal)

+#### Do not enforce specific Virtual Private Network implementation
+One of the main goals of AP-ALB is be able to run on very cheap providers.
+Another goal is work smooth with hosts across different providers.
+Both cases when running AP-ALB in clustered mode could be done only with firewall, but tend to be less complex just implement some underlining VPN across the nodes.

+There are several ways to implement VPN, but as for AP-ALB, **our objective is just make it work fine with private IPs and give at least one playbook example with any VPN solution**.
+So its a Non-goal enforce (or even strong suggest) any specific underlining VPN solution.

+If your implemencation makes sense using VPNs, choose one underline implementation that is aligned with your skillset and concerns with type of survilance of the specific project you are working on to deploy AP-ALB.

 #### Custom end user graphical interface or no need of sudo to deploy proxy rules
 One of the big features of Load Balancers of big cloud providers is that they